News and Information

 Founder's Medal Recipient

-At Saturday's White Coat Ceremony (July 21, 2012) John Aschenbrenner, Ph.D., of theDepartment of Cell Biology & Anatomy received the Founder's Medal, which is awarded to a deserving individual in recognition of significant contributions to health care and/or osteopathic medical education in honor of the founders of the Texas College of Osteopathic Medicine.
-Dr. Aschenbrenner is adjunct associate professor of Cell Biology and Anatomy at UNTHSC and has been an integral part of the faculty since 1973.
+At Saturday's White Coat Ceremony (July 21, 2012) John Aschenbrenner, Ph.D., of theDepartment of Cell Biology & Immunology received the Founder's Medal, which is awarded to a deserving individual in recognition of significant contributions to health care and/or osteopathic medical education in honor of the founders of the Texas College of Osteopathic Medicine.
+Dr. Aschenbrenner is adjunct associate professor of Cell Biology and Immunology at UNTHSC and has been an integral part of the faculty since 1973.

 He joined the school and what was then the Department of Anatomy when they were in their infancy and Medical Anatomy Labs were taught in the bowling alley on the corner of Camp Bowie and Montgomery (where MED 1 now stands).
 He has taught Human Anatomy to almost every graduate of the Texas College of Osteopathic Medicine.
 Thank you Dr. A!

-Robert Wordinger, PhD, professor of Cell Biology and Anatomy and associate director of the North Texas Eye Research Institute, has been appointed as a permanent member of the newly created NIH Study Section, Disease and Pathophysiology of the Visual System (DPVS).
+Robert Wordinger, PhD, professor of Cell Biology and Immunology and associate director of the North Texas Eye Research Institute, has been appointed as a permanent member of the newly created NIH Study Section, Disease and Pathophysiology of the Visual System (DPVS).

 2011 - 2012 Graduate Student Association Awards